 When we collaborate and share—and even when we argue and disagree—that’s when the creative classroom is most alive.
 Our assumptions are either affirmed or challenged, and again the process of collaboration is meaningful in the connections you make with others.
 Technology makes this an even richer experience.
 Various collaboration tools have much to offer in terms of connecting us with others locally and globally.

 3. Passion: Passion means engagement.
 It’s a natural resource that motivates learning.
 We say that passion “drives innovation”—the unrelenting urge to move from where we are now to a point we want to be is fuel for creative learners.
 Passion can be contagious when interacting with a group because one is engaged by the passion of their friends.

 As a teacher, tapping into emotions is probably one of the hardest things to do.
 It entails knowing how your students learn and what makes them tick.
-Only through meaningful relationships with your learners and providing them with learning that is relevant to them can you discover this.
+Only through establishing meaningful relationships with your learners and providing them with learning that is relevant to them can you discover this.

 Putting the Ps into Practice